10yard/dkafe/readme.md

 ### How to build DKAFE?

-Requires Python3 (from v3.7) with installed packages from requirements.txt
+Requires Python3 (v3.7 upwards) with installed packages from requirements.txt

 Pyinstaller can be used to build the application binary on Windows.
 ```